ielab/afirm2019/hands-on/activity-2/README.md

 To do this, we will use Python (via a Python notebook).
 This activity requires some pre-requisites:
 * Elasticsearch Python API, which can be found [here](https://elasticsearch-py.readthedocs.io/en/master/)
 *  an index based on media releases by the [Queensland Art Gallery of Modern Art](https://data.qld.gov.au/dataset/qagoma-media-releases/resource/a1e4dffa-edb1-4e6d-a4a0-353aca79e9a3) (see exercise at the beginning of the python notebook we introduce below).
+To create this, complete the following exercise

+*****

+#### Exercise 1
+Download the data at [https://www.qagoma.qld.gov.au/feed](https://www.qagoma.qld.gov.au/feed).